 What would America have to do to replicate Singapore’s market-model healthcare system?
 First, like Singapore, we would have to mandate national savings in a variation of a Government-run Central Provident Fund that includes mandated Medical Savings Accounts.
 Second, we would have to remove the government tax deductions that create and sustain the parastatal health insurance industry.
 Third, the government would have to systematically subsidize and monitor hospitals so they function more like Singapore’s inexpensive public hospitals.
 Fourth, American government insurance – Medicare, Medicaid, FEHB, and such – would have to be re-organized into versions of Singapore’s “Medishield” and “Medifund.”

-America’s government healthcare is now primarily means-tested, either by age or income.[ix]
+America’s government healthcare is now primarily means-tested, either by age or income (US Department of Health and Human Services).
 American versions of “Medishield” and “Medifund” would provide everyone with coverage, but this coverage would only kick in once normal market mechanisms were exhausted.
 This would re-capture a normal supply-demand market while ensuring no one “slipped through the cracks.”